July 17, 2015

 Even at such a fine percentage, there wasn't much to use.
 So I did the next best thing and took a screen cap.

 Here comes the promo:

-Catching Fireflies is available now at online book sellers everywhere.
+Catching Fireflies is available at

-Now how's that for working promo on the backlist this Friday?
+How's that for working promo on the backlist this Friday?
 Considering how few readers actually comment on books, I'll take these two and be happy.